The Ultimate Collection (The Kinks album)

 The Ultimate Collection is a compilation of singles by British rock band the Kinks.
 It was released on Sanctuary Records on 27 May 2002 in the UK and 23 September 2003 in the United States.
 In June 2002, it reached No. 32 on the UK Albums Chart, and in August 2007, No. 1 on the UK Indie albums chart.
 It has been certified double platinum by the British Phonographic Industry.

-The first disc contains every charting British single from 1964 to 1983 in chronological order, with the exception of the group's first two singles.
+The first disc contains every charting British single from 1964 to 1983 in chronological order.
+(Singles which did not chart are omitted.)
 Of the 24 tracks, 14 were top-ten hits in the UK.
-The second disc contains songs that either were released as B-sides or singles that did not chart in the UK and/or charted as singles in the North American and European markets, with the following exceptions: "Stop Your Sobbing" from the band's debut album and covered in 1979 as the debut single by the Pretenders; "Celluloid Heroes", taken from the album Everybody's in Show-Biz and released as a single three months later, failing to chart; and "Living on a Thin Line" from the album Word of Mouth.
+The second disc contains songs that either were released as B-sides or singles that did not chart in the UK but charted as singles in the North American and/or European markets.
+As well, the following tracks are included: "Stop Your Sobbing" from the band's debut album and covered in 1979 as the debut single by the Pretenders; "Celluloid Heroes", taken from the album Everybody's in Show-Biz and released as a single three months later, failing to chart; and "Living on a Thin Line" from the album Word of Mouth.

 The singles "Death of a Clown" and "Susannah's Still Alive" were credited to Dave Davies rather than the Kinks.
 The band plays on those records, however.